nobodyPerfecZ/discord-bot/README.md

 2. **Adjust the config.yaml file**

 The `config.yaml` file defines the bot's default settings, including which roles are allowed to use specific commands and in which text channels commands can be executed.

-Since each role and text channel in Discord has a unique ID, you need to customize the `config.yaml` file to match your server's configuration.
-This ensures the bot operates correctly within your Discord server.

 3. **Add your Discord Token to compose.yaml file**